-Quest Druid Deck List Guide - Saviors of Uldum September 2019
+Quest Druid Deck List Guide - Ashes of Outland April 2020

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Quest Druid in The Saviors of Uldum expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Quest Druid in The Ashes of Outland expansion.

 Quest Druid is a deck that intentionally uses Mana inefficiently in order to complete the Untapped Potential Quest as quickly as possible.
 Once the Quest is complete, the deck quickly shifts gears by using the Ossirian Tear Hero Power to extract extra value and tempo of its card in order to put pressure on opponents.